nicolagulmini/Boat_Detector/README.md

 method is a cascade of weak classifiers, trained on haar features.
 Once trained different models, the obtained results were compared.

-Loock at the Project Report for more information!
+Look at the Project Report for more information!

 Some results with photos taken from Google:
 ![boat1](https://user-images.githubusercontent.com/62892813/124780480-ed7a8f80-df42-11eb-8a67-786e3c03d76a.jpg)